MadratMax/Selenium.Tests.SDK/README.md

 # Selenium.Tests.SDK
-SDK for creation selenium tests.
+SDK for creating selenium tests using SpecFlow BDD notation.

 Includes the SpecFlow framework configured with example.